Bengal tiger: In culture

-The tiger is one of the animals displayed on the Pashupati seal of the Indus Valley civilisation.
-The tiger crest is the emblem on the Chola coins.
-The seals of several Chola copper coins show the tiger, the Pandya emblem fish and the Chera emblem bow, indicating that the Cholas had achieved political supremacy over the latter two dynasties.
-Gold coins found in Kavilayadavalli in the Nellore district of Andhra Pradesh have motifs of the tiger, bow and some indistinct marks.
+The tiger is one of the animals displayed on the Pashupati seal of the Indus Valley Civilisation.
+The tiger crest is the emblem on Chola coins.
+The presence on many coins of a tiger, a fish, and a bow suggests they are Chola issues.
+The latter two emblems are of the Pandya and Chera dynasties respectively, and Chola copper plate inscriptions showing the three together indicate that the Cholas had achieved political supremacy over them.

-Today, the tiger is the national animal of Bangladesh and India.
+The tiger is the national animal of Bangladesh and India.
 Bangladeshi banknotes feature a tiger.
 The political party Muslim League of Pakistan uses the tiger as its election symbol.

 Tipu Sultan, who ruled Mysore in late 18th-century India, was also a great admirer of the animal.
 The famed 18th-century automaton, Tipu's Tiger was also created for him.
 The tiger was the dynastic symbol of this dynasty.

-The iconography persisted and during the Indian Rebellion of 1857, Punch ran a political cartoon showing the Indian rebels as a tiger, attacking a victim, being defeated by the British forces shown by the larger figure of a lion.
+During the Indian Rebellion of 1857, Punch ran a political cartoon showing the Indian rebels as a tiger attacking a victim.

-Several people were nicknamed Tiger or Bengal Tiger.
-Bengali revolutionary Jatindranath Mukherjee was called Bagha Jatin (Bengali for Tiger Jatin).
-Educator Sir Ashutosh Mukherjee was often called the "Tiger of Bengal".

-The Bengal tiger has been used as a logo and a nickname for famous personalities.
-Some of them are mentioned below: